TimeBlaster/LeagueDeck/README.md

 Single press: Starts the timer or sends a chat message if already started.\
 Long press: Resets the timer.

+### Buy Item

+##### DISCLAIMER: Buying items using this action is not possible yet.
+It will only show you when the specified item is purchasable.

+Drag the action into your Stream Deck and select the item you want to be displayed.\
+Every second it will check your inventory and current gold and updates the remaining cost of the item.

 ## Contributing
 If you found a bug or have a feature request, feel free to open an issue. :)